In light of recent events, some bank customers may wonder how safe a checking account is in terms of stashing their cash.

 • Your money is covered from loss when deposited in an FDIC-insured bank or an NCUA-insured credit union.

-• If your funds exceed the amount of these significant coverages ($250,000), then you can simply open accounts at another insured bank and be covered.
+• If your funds exceed the amount of these significant coverages ($250,000), then you can simply open accounts at an institution that offers an insurance program with a higher amount.
+Or you might open additional accounts at other insured banks and be covered through those institutions.

 • Interest-bearing checking accounts (though not all checking accounts do pay interest) allow you to earn money simply by keeping it in the account.